 What to do in one day in Gibraltar

 For such a small place there’s plenty to keep you entertained for a day trip in Gibraltar.
-Here are some of the things we did in Gibraltar, as well as some extras!
+Here are some of the things to do in Gibraltar that we did, as well as some extras!
 You might not be able to fit in all these activities if you’re only travelling to Gibraltar for one day, but you can make a pretty good dent in them!

 Go To The Top Of The Rock Of Gibraltar